chanzuckerberg/czi-oss-training/03-improving-oss-impact/01-impactful-contribution-model.md

 2. Identify how open source contributes to your organization's goals.

-   Once you have a clear understanding of your organization's mission, goals, and values, you can start aligning your open source strategy with your organization's goals.
+   Once you clearly understand your organization's mission, goals, and values, you can start aligning your open source strategy with your organization's goals.

    > **Important**
-   > The most important question to ask yourself is: **How does open source help your organization achieve its goals and fulfill its mission?**
+   > The most important question is: **How does open source help your organization achieve its goals and fulfill its mission?**

-   For example if your organization's goal is to "[enable the universal and immediate open sharing of all scientific knowledge, processes, and outputs](https://chanzuckerberg.com/science/programs-resources/open-science/)" then you can directly tie the principles of Open Research and Open Source introduced in [Module 01](../01-intro-to-os/README.md) to your organization's goals.
-Thus ensuring the long-term and sustainability of the scientific open source ecosystem is essential for your organization's success.
+   For example, if your organization's goal is to "[enable the universal and immediate open sharing of all scientific knowledge, processes, and outputs](https://chanzuckerberg.com/science/programs-resources/open-science/)" then you can directly tie the principles of Open Research and Open Source introduced in [Module 01](../01-intro-to-os/README.md) to your organization's goals.
+Thus ensuring the long-term sustainability of the scientific open source ecosystem is essential for your organization's success.

    Some questions you should be asking at this point are: